 4. SR-71 Blackbird was designed to leak fuel while it was on ground due to the lack of materials at the time capable of withstanding the extreme temperature differences.
 The fuel tank was designed with gaps which would expand when in flight, sealing the leaking fuel tanks.
 Therefore, the SR-71 had to be refueled after takeoff run and the initial warming up flight.

 5. The SR-71 Blackbird had a service ceiling of 85,000 feet (26 km or 16 miles).
 However, many sources claim that it could fly as high as 100,000 feet and higher in case of emergency.
 The jet could comfortably cruise at 80,000 feet.

 See the video for all 10 awesome facts about the fastest manned jet-powered aircraft.

-The Lockheed SR-71 “Blackbird” was a long-range, Mach 3+ strategic reconnaissance aircraft.
-It was operated by the United States Air Force.
-The SR-71 “Blackbird was developed as a black project from the Lockheed A-12 reconnaissance aircraft in the 1960s by Lockheed and its Skunk Works division.
+The Lockheed SR-71 “Blackbird” is a long-range, Mach 3+ strategic reconnaissance aircraft that was operated by the United States Air Force.
+It was developed as a black project from the Lockheed A-12 reconnaissance aircraft in the 1960s by Lockheed and its Skunk Works division.
 American aerospace engineer Clarence “Kelly” Johnson was responsible for many of the design’s innovative concepts.

 During aerial reconnaissance missions, the SR-71 Blackbird operated at high speeds and altitudes to allow it to outrace threats.
 If a surface-to-air missile launch was detected, the standard evasive action was to simply accelerate and out fly the missile.
 The SR-71 was designed with a reduced radar cross-section.